mapbox/mapbox-studio-classic/docs/HOWTO-sources.md

 Open Mapbox Studio and click on your user icon at the top left - this will open up a listing of your projects.
 Switch the toggle at the top-right of the listing from __Styles__ to __Sources__, then click the __New Source__ button at the top.

-### Project settings

-Click on the __Settings__ button to bring up the project settings panel.
-Here you can set information about your project as a whole, such as a name, description, and attributing your data sources.

-The __Minzoom__ and __Maxzoom__ are also important - these define which [zoom levels](https://www.mapbox.com/foundations/how-web-maps-work/#tiles-and-zoom-levels) will be included in your source.
-The Minzoom defines how far out users will be able to zoom and still see data, but Maxzoom is a bit different.
-Maxzoom defines the maximum zoom level your source will *store* data for, but it's possible to *display* this data at even higher zoom levels.
-This is referred to as *overzooming* and allows for great efficiency in creating and storing vector tiles, reducing the number of tiles required by several orders of magnitude.

-As a general rule, vector tiles are useful for about 4-6  levels of overzooming, eg the data in a zoom level 14 tile can be stretched out and look great up to zoom level 18 or 20.

-If you wish you can leave the project settings as they are and come back to adjust them at any time.

 ### Adding your first layer

+Mapbox Studio supports several different types of data sources:

+* Shapefiles
+* GeoJSON
+* geographic SQLite databases
+* PostGIS databases
+* GeoTIFFs
+* VRTs
+* KML
+* GPX (GPS Exchange Format)
-Mapbox Studio supports several different types of data sources: Shapefiles, GeoJSON, geographic SQLite databases, PostGIS databases, GeoTIFFs, VRTs, KML, GPX, and CSV (Comma-Separated Value) files containing latitude and longitude fields.
+* CSV (Comma-Separated Value) files containing latitude and longitude fields.

-As an example, download this GeoJSON file of country polygons from Natural Earth (right-click and "Save link as"): [ne_110m_admin_0_countries.geojson](https://raw.githubusercontent.com/nvkelso/natural-earth-vector/master/geojson/ne_110m_admin_0_countries.geojson)
+As an example, we'll use this GeoJSON file of country polygons from Natural Earth: [ne_110m_admin_0_countries.geojson](https://raw.githubusercontent.com/nvkelso/natural-earth-vector/master/geojson/ne_110m_admin_0_countries.geojson) (right-click and "Save link as")

 Now click the __New Layer__ button in Mapbox Studio.
 To point the layer at the correct file, click the __Browse__ button and use the file browser to find and select `ne_110m_admin_0_countries.geojson`.

 In the right panel you'll see the configuration view for your newly-added layer.
-The name of the layer will autofill to the filename.
+The name of the layer will autofill with metadata from the file.
 Edit the layer name by clicking the pencil icon next to the name and update it with a name like `countries`.

 Next you'll need to make sure your projection is set correctly.
-For the Natural Earth file, change this to `WGS84`.
+This field will also autofill with metadata from the file, and it should reference WGS84.

 _Currently Mapbox Studio only accepts input files in either WGS84 (aka EPSG:4326) or 900913 (aka EPSG:3857).
 If you have data in other projections, you should reproject it to 900913 before adding it as a layer._